woodpecker-ci/woodpecker/docs/docs/20-usage/20-pipeline-syntax.md

 ## Steps

-Every step of your pipeline executes arbitrary commands inside a specified docker container.
+Every step of your pipeline executes arbitrary commands inside a specified container.
 The defined commands are executed serially.
 The associated commit of a current pipeline run is checked out with git to a workspace which is mounted to every step of the pipeline as the working directory.

 ```diff